-3. The characteristics of the Italian child care system
+3. The Characteristics of the Italian Childcare System

-In Italy, the decision-making authority for policies related to child care for children ages 0-3 is decentralised: the municipality is the main decision-maker, while the regions define the general management criteria.
+In Italy, the decision-making authority for policies related to childcare for children aged 0-3 years is decentralized: the municipality is the main decision-maker, while the regions define the general management criteria.
 The central government is only responsible for defining common objective standards and allocating resources among the regions.
-This structure may explain why the availability of public child care for children under age three varies greatly across regions, from around 25% in some areas in the north to under 5% in most of the south (ISTAT, 2013).
+This structure may explain why the availability of public childcare for children aged less than 3 years varies greatly across regions, from around 25% in some areas in the north to under 5% in most of the south (ISTAT, 2014).

-From a national perspective, Italy is ranked quite high in the European context for child care availability for children ages 3-6, but quite low for child care availability for children under age three: the utilisation rate of public child care among children ages three and older is 95%, whereas the utilisation rate among children under age three is just 13%.
-The demand for child care is higher than the supply everywhere in Italy.
-However, in regions where public child care has a longer tradition and is more widespread, the demand is greater.
+From a national perspective, Italy is ranked quite high in the European context for child-care availability for children aged 3-6 years, but quite low for childcare availability for children less than 3 years of age: the utilization rate of public childcare among children aged 3 years and older is 95%, whereas the utilization rate among children less than 3 years of age is just 13%.
+The demand for childcare is higher than the supply everywhere in Italy.
+However, in regions where public childcare has a longer tradition and is more widespread, the demand is greater.
 In general, the northern regions have higher numbers of applicants and more slots, while the southern regions have fewer slots and lower numbers of applicants (Istituto degli Innocenti, 2006).

-In past decades, the role of public child care was primarily seen as providing care for children while their parents are at work.
-Indeed, the main explicit objective of public child care has long been to support the labour market participation of mothers.
+In past decades, the role of public childcare was primarily seen as providing care for children while their parents are at work.
+Indeed, the main explicit objective of public childcare has long been to support the labour market participation of mothers.
 Recently, however, supporting child development (especially among children from low-income households) was added as an important objective.
-This objective has been implemented through the introduction of quality standards, especially in areas with greater experience with and longer traditions of child care provision (such as Emilia Romagna and Tuscany).6
+This objective has been implemented through the introduction of quality standards, especially in areas with greater experience with and longer traditions of childcare provision (such as Emilia Romagna and Tuscany).5

-Over the years, there has been some evidence that different "models" of child care that give priority to one of the two objectives have evolved.
+Over the years, there has been some evidence that different 'models' of childcare that give priority to one of the two objectives have evolved.

-With an emphasis on the supply side, a municipality's decision about the number of child care slots they will offer depends on their preferences (i.e., regarding which types of household they wish to target) and on their budget constraints.
+With an emphasis on the supply side, a municipality's decision about the number of childcare slots they will offer depends on their preferences (that is, regarding which types of household they wish to target) and on their budget constraints.
 Each municipality establishes eligibility requirements with the goal of ensuring that the available slots are given to the households who are likely to benefit the most.
 While absolute priority is given to the applications of children with disabilities, the other criteria can be assigned to one of two main categories.
 The first category is related to the parents' employment status: for example, whether one or both parents work, and whether they work part time or full time.
 The second category is related to the family's structure and socio-economic conditions: for example, whether the child is an orphan or a foster child, lives with a single parent, or has siblings.
-Thus, according to these access criteria, public child care can be viewed as a service that supports families in reconciling work and parenthood during the childbearing years, and as a service that supports early education and promotes the social inclusion of children from low-income families.
+Thus, according to these access criteria, public childcare can be viewed as a service that supports families in reconciling work and parenthood during the childbearing years, and as a service that supports early education and promotes the social inclusion of children from low-income families.